mesosphere/dcos-commons/frameworks/template/README.md

 ### Open Source DC/OS, Enterprise DC/OS 1.9 and Earlier

 If you do not have Enterprise DC/OS 1.10, the CLI commands above are not available.
-For these versions, you can perform changes from the DC/OS GUI
+For these versions, you can perform changes from the DC/OS GUI.

 <!-- END DUPLICATE BLOCK -->